-Ever since my Reevu helmet with integrated rear-view mirror cracked in multiple places due to multiple crashes during the 2008 Tour Divide, I’ve been looking for a new bike mirror solution.
+Ever since my Reevu helmet with integrated rear-view mirror cracked in multiple places due to multiple crashes during the 2008 Tour Divide, I’ve been looking for a new bicycle mirror solution.
 The Reevu cycling helmet, unfortunately, was discontinued due to poor sales in Europe and not being CPSC- or Snell-certified for sale in the U.S., so I had to find something completely different.

 Italian Road Bike Mirror

-The mirror is the $30
+The mirror is the $30 Italian Road Bike Mirror.

 As it is non-adjustable, once you get it set in the correct position and secure it, it will never move.
 Then it’s just a matter of glancing down to see behind you.